freeCodeCamp/guide/src/pages/articles/sql/sql-group-by-statement/index.md

 ---
-title: SQL Group By Statement
+title: SQL GROUP BY Statement
 ---

 ## SQL Group By Statemet